 Now, with the latest F15 variant of the X5 a little over a year old, M division has returned with a second run at what it thinks a fast SUV should be.

 First and foremost, it has been keen to point out that the revised V8 makes the M-badged model more efficient than ever – claiming a 26% improvement in range.
-But this being M division, it hasn’t forgotten to make it yet more powerful either, with a 10% rise in peak torque making the Range Rover Sport SVR we tested last month look positively limp-wristed.
+But this being M division, it hasn’t forgotten to make it yet more powerful either, with a 10 per cent rise in peak torque making the Range Rover Sport SVR and Porsche Cayenne Turbo look positively limp-wristed.
+However, in the same breath the Mercedes-AMG GLE 63 S has a 10bhp advantage over the BMW

 Nevertheless, the SVR came scandalously close to delivering everything we could want from an anti-socially fast 2.5-tonne SUV.
 To equal its five-star score, the BMW must live up to the Land Rover’s rich and usable charm, as well as its speed.
 Onward.